 You must add the "servicenode" script to the postscripts attribute of all the service node definitions.
-To do this you could modify each node definition individually or you could simply modify the definition of the "service" group.

-For example, to have the "servicenode" postscript run on all nodes in the group called "service" you could run the following command.
+For example, to add the "servicenode" postscript to all nodes in the group called "service" you could run the following command.

-chdef -p -t group service postscripts=servicenode
+chdef -p -t node service postscripts=servicenode

-3.12.2 Add NTP setup script (optional)
+3.12.2 Add NTP setup script (optional